s-fuerst/Vahana.jl/docs/src/predator.md

 end
 ````

-## Create Simulation
+## Create the Simulation

 We have now defined all the Julia structs needed to create the model
 and a simulation.
-We add some traits, mainly for performance reasons.
+We also add some traits to some edgetypes, mainly
+for performance reasons.

 ````@example predator
 const ppsim = ModelTypes() |>